Mesh (band)

 Mesh are a British electronic alternative band from Bristol, England.
-They have achieved chart success and recognition in Europe.

 Biography

 Mesh formed in 1991 after lead singer Mark Hockings and Richard Silverthorn (keyboards) met each other at a concert where Richard Silverthorn's band was playing.
 Soon afterwards, Neil Taylor, Silverthorn's former bandmate, joined the band on keyboards.
 The creative writing was split between Richard Silverthorn, who composes the music, and Mark Hockings, who writes the lyrics.

 Mesh were signed by the Swedish label Memento Materia and an EP, Fragile, was released in 1994.
 This was followed by a full album, In This Place Forever, in 1996, and 1997 the band released an extended version of Fragile.
 A compilation album, Fragmente, was released in 1998, and a new studio album, The Point At Which It Falls Apart in 1999.
-In 2000 they worked with the German dance producer Mark Oh, releasing the track "Waves", which reached position 83 in the German charts.
+In 2000, they worked with the German dance producer Mark 'Oh, releasing the track "Waves", which reached position 83 in the German charts.

 In 2002, Mesh were picked up by Sony Records, and released a new album Who Watches Over Me.
 The band grew in popularity in continental Europe, and most notably in Germany, where their singles and albums repeatedly attained chart positions.
 In 2006 a new album, 'We Collide', was released, produced by former Depeche Mode producer, Gareth Jones.

-On 13 September 2006 Taylor announced he was leaving the band after 15 years to pursue other interests.
+On 13 September 2006, Taylor announced he was leaving the band after 15 years to pursue other interests.
 Hockings and Silverthorn decided to continue as a duo, using an augmented line-up for live shows.
 Initially, Geoff Pinckney replaced Taylor at live shows.

 The new line-up signed to Dependent Records as their European record label.
-Metropolis Records represents them in the US and South America.
+Metropolis Records represents them in the United States and South America.
 A Perfect Solution was released in 2009.
 It was produced by the German dark electro producer Olaf Wollschläger.
 Silverthorn stated: "Olaf has a natural talent of tidying up our productions and spending a ridiculous amount of time perfecting them without changing the overall feel and mood".
 Olaf has continued to work with Mesh on subsequent releases.
-In 2011 the band followed up A Perfect Solution with a remix of the album, entitled An Alternative Solution.
+In 2011, the band followed up A Perfect Solution with a remix of the album, entitled An Alternative Solution.
 In April 2011, the group toured the United States for the first time, playing on the "Legends of Synthpop" tour with Iris and De/Vision.